Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Proof of the main results

 Taking into account \reff{+inverse}, we conclude

 Similarly we can find a $\tilde R_K \in S(1, \Gamma)$ such that

 These facts imply $a_K^w$ is invertible and its inverse $\inner{a_K^w}^{-1}$ has the form

 We have proved the conclusion in (i) in Lemma \ref{inverse}.
 The remaining proofs in (ii) and (iii) can be deduced quite similarly and are therefore omitted.
-The proof of Lemma \ref{inverse} is thus completed. \fin
+The proof of Lemma \ref{inverse} is thus complete. \fin

 In the following, we always let $K$ be fixed satisfying the condition in the above lemma \ref{inverse}.

 \begin{cor} Let $\eps$ be an arbitrarily small number and let $g \in S\inner {\eps a_K +\eps^{-1} \comii v^{2s+\gamma},~\Gamma}$ uniformly with respect to $\eps$.
 Then